Andromeda-crypto/social-handshake/README.md

 - **Entrepreneurs** connecting with potential clients or partners
 - **Content creators** building relationships with their audience
 - **Sales professionals** finding prospects on LinkedIn
-- **Anyone** who wants to bridge their Instagram and LinkedIn networks
+- **Anyone** who wants to bridge their Instagram and LinkedIn networks efficiently

 ## 🛠️ Technical Highlights